thedigitalempress/forkThis/README.md

-# Project Title
+# FDB

-## Forkthis Repo for Practice
+##  Practice Repo

-### Write your author name here. eg. By Nicole
+### Write your author name here. eg. By Tailor

 ### Description

-Create a description and fill it in here.
+This project was made through following along with CodeBaseAcademy's Fullstack Development Bootcamp.

 ## Languages used

 What languages were used for this repo:
-List them
+HTML

 ### Known Bugs

-Are there any?
-If so what are they?
+No

 ## License